 Always a salesman, Bannerman’s often modified their products to sell better.
 When it was seen that customers would turn their noses up at beautiful US Army Remington revolvers only to pay twice as much for a Confederate Colt Navy from the same period, increasing quantities of US guns started appearing on the company’s shelves and catalogs with fresh CSA markings.
 When customers wanted sportier rifles to go hunting with, the hacksaws came out and some of the first bubba-special milsurp guns hit the market.
 Some guns had parts swapped while others had calibers changed on the fly, with no warranty.
 With that being said, do not fire a Russian Mosin chambered in 30.06.
 None of this makes Bannerman popular with collectors.

-Yet the salesman was also a patriot and often gave away at token prices huge quantities of guns, cartridges, and equipment when the country found itself in trouble.
-In both world wars, the company packed up useable weapons and passed them back to Uncle Sam at every opportunity.
-This of course, was repaid after each war when he could pick up nearly new surplus to replace his old stocks.
+Yet the salesman was also a patriot and often gave away or sold at token prices huge quantities of guns, cartridges, and equipment when the country found itself in trouble.
+In both world wars, the company packed up most usable weapons and passed them back to Uncle Sam at every opportunity.
+This of course, was repaid after each war when he could pick up nearly new surplus to replace his old stocks thanks to this relationship.

 A champion of military preparedness, (the US Army in 1914 was smaller than that of Belgium’s), he sold 5-pound ‘Quaker Guns’ made from old broken muskets at bargain prices to schools, churches, and Boys Brigades across the country.
 These guns, incapable of shooting, were still good enough to train young men how to drill with rifles in formation.